 Fashion models promote clothing and accessories to fashion buyers and customers.
 They appear modelling items in fashion shows or in photographs for catalogues, magazines and posters.

 Models may work as:

 Show models - who work through an agency.
 The agency takes bookings from clients who need models to display clothes at fashion shows.
-They might also work at fashion exhibitions, walking around to show off the clothes, and could demonstrate or display non-fashion items, such as cars or furniture, at product launches and exhibitions.
+They might also work at fashion exhibitions, walking around to showcase clothes to visitors, and could demonstrate or display non-fashion items, such as cars or furniture, at product launches and exhibitions.